 Needless to say, that Match.com membership bit the dust along with my payment for one year.
 But it worked for me now didn’t it?
 I would even say it worked way better than for most.

 I am a lucky girl.
 I believe in second chances.
 Not only did I get a second chance at life by getting sober, but we got a second chance at true love.
 And I am so very grateful for my Christopher.
 He is brilliant in many ways and in ways he is not, I am.
 I actually respect him.
 He is the funniest person I know.
 Which I’ve said many times, is just about the best thing in a relationship.
 He is kind and compassionate and he is on my side and I am on his.
 To have that is the best feeling in the world.
 Not in a million years would I have expected this to be my life.

 I truly have a life beyond my wildest dreams today.
 The only thing that would make it richer is a baby.
 And we will get there.
 Even if we don’t, we have so much love in our home that we will be better than fine.
 We are happy.

-SPOILER ALERT CIRCA 2017 – WE GOT THAT BABY.
+SPOILER ALERT CIRCA 2022 – WE GOT THAT BABY.
 TIMES TWO.
 They are currently 9 years old going on 49 and the loves of our lives.